dadonda89/DDNeRF/README.md

 This is the official repo for the paper: Depth Distribution Neural Radiance Fields.
 This repo also contains torch implementation of MipNeRF.

+See project page for more details - https://dadonda89.github.io/ddnerfweb/

 Some functions in this repo were taken from:
 #####   - https://github.com/Fyusion/LLFF
 #####   - https://github.com/yenchenlin/nerf-pytorch